Assessing NVIDIA's Performance Against Competitors In Semiconductors & Semiconductor Equipment Industry - NVIDIA (NASDAQ:NVDA)

 -

-The company has higher gross profit of $26.67 Billion, which indicates 6.15x above the industry average, indicating stronger profitability and higher earnings from its core operations.
+The gross profit of $26.67 Billion is 6.46x above that of its industry, highlighting stronger profitability and higher earnings from its core operations.

 -

-The company's revenue growth of 69.18% is notably higher compared to the industry average of 19.91%, showcasing exceptional sales performance and strong demand for its products or services.
+The company's revenue growth of 69.18% exceeds the industry average of 19.49%, indicating strong sales performance and market outperformance.

 Debt To Equity Ratio